FinnaCloud/finna-pk/docs/providers/azure.md

 ![Set client as public by clicking, allow public client flows](azure_figs/publicclient.png)

-### 2. Update client ID on client and service OPKSSH configs
+### 2. Update client ID on client and service FINNA-PK configs

-For each server you have installed opkssh on, edit the file `/etc/opk/providers` and set the Azure provider to use the client ID and tenant ID you just registered.
+For each server you have installed finna-pk on, edit the file `/etc/finna-pk/providers` and set the Azure provider to use the client ID and tenant ID you just registered.

 ```
 https://login.microsoftonline.com/{TENANT ID}/v2.0 {CLIENT ID} 12h
 ```

-To test run `opkssh login --provider="https://login.microsoftonline.com/{TENANT ID}/v2.0,{CLIENT ID}"` with the client ID you registered.
+To test run `finna-pk login --provider="https://login.microsoftonline.com/{TENANT ID}/v2.0,{CLIENT ID}"` with the client ID you registered.
 If this works then server has been setup correctly.

-On the client check to see if you have already created a config at `~/.opk/config.yml`.
-If no config if found, create a config by running `opkssh login --create-config`.
+On the client check to see if you have already created a config at `~/.finna-pk/config.yml`.
+If no config if found, create a config by running `finna-pk login --create-config`.

-Then edit `~/.opk/config.yml` and change the entry for azure to use the client ID and tenant ID from the App Registration.
+Then edit `~/.finna-pk/config.yml` and change the entry for azure to use the client ID and tenant ID from the App Registration.

 ```yaml
   - alias: azure microsoft